 Stone agreed, and Henry went to work renting halls, buying advertisements and stage managing her speaking tour.

-All the while, the two carried on a courtship and discussion of their pending marriage that was unusual because most of their letters focused on how awful they both thought marriage was.
+All the while, the two carried on a courtship and an unusual discussion of their pending marriage — because most of their letters focused on how awful they both thought marriage was.

 “Now Harry,” Lucy wrote in a letter at the conclusion of her western tour, “I have been all my life alone.
 I have planned and executed, without counsel, and without control … I have made a path for my feet which I know is useful; it brings me a more intense and abundant happiness by far, than comes to the life of the majority of men.
 And it seems to me I cannot risk it by any change.”

-She allowed that she would like to see Henry again, but that it was not fair for her to ask him to spend the money to travel east when she was so set against marriage and would never agree to it.
+She allowed that she would like to see Henry again.
+But, she wrote, she couldn’t ask him to pay to travel east when she would never agree to marriage.
 Her conclusion: “So do as you please.
-Come east, of not.”
+Come east, or not.”

-Henry went east.
-In May of 1855, the two were married, but the wedding ceremony was more of an anti-wedding ceremony.
+Henry Blackwell went east.
+In May of 1855, the two married.
+The wedding ceremony, though, was more of an anti-wedding ceremony.
 Henry pledged that he would not take advantage of any of the legal powers over Stone that the marriage conveyed to him.
 He wrote into his vows a denunciation of the marriage laws.

 The two lived happily ever after.
-They had one daughter, and Henry and Lucy were active in progressive social movements until the time of their deaths.
+They had one daughter, and Henry Blackwell and Lucy Stone stayed active in progressive social movements until their deaths.
 Hers in 1893; his in 1909.